-IBM Deutschland GmbH Department 0790 Pascalstrasse 100 70569 Stuttgart Germany Such information may be available, subject to appropriate terms and conditions, including in some cases, payment of a fee.
+Such information may be available, subject to appropriate terms and conditions, including in some cases, payment of a fee.

-The licensed program described in this information and all licensed material available for it are provided by IBM under terms of the IBM Customer Agreement, IBM International Program License Agreement, or any equivalent agreement between us.
+The licensed program described in this document and all licensed material available for it are provided by IBM under terms of the IBM Customer Agreement, IBM International Program License Agreement or any equivalent agreement between us.

 Any performance data contained herein was determined in a controlled environment.
 Therefore, the results obtained in other operating environments may vary significantly.
 Some measurements may have been made on development-level systems and there is no guarantee that these measurements will be the same on generally available systems.
-Furthermore, some measurement may have been estimated through extrapolation.
+Furthermore, some measurements may have been estimated through extrapolation.
 Actual results may vary.
 Users of this document should verify the applicable data for their specific environment.